izelnakri/paper_trail/README.md

 Note: You will need to recompile your deps after you have added the config for timestamps.

+## Postgres datatype support

+PaperTrail serializes the version data in JSON and not all native Postgres data types are supported directly.
+[Composite types](https://www.postgresql.org/docs/current/rowtypes.html#:~:text=A%20composite%20type%20represents%20the,be%20of%20a%20composite%20type.) and [range types](https://www.postgresql.org/docs/current/rangetypes.html) are two examples which have no native JSON representation.

+Developers may derive their own [Jason encoder](https://hexdocs.pm/jason/Jason.Encoder.html) for such types.
+It should be noted that an encoder can only be defined for a native Elixir base type or `struct` once in an application and therefore there is a small risk of conflicting encoders.

 ## Suggestions

 - PaperTrail.Version(s) order matter,